dgaydukov/cert-aws/sa/files/sa.md

     * /29 => 8-5=3
     * /30 => 4-5=-1
     That's why minimum size should be /28 (cause for /29 you got size 3, there is no point in such a network) You can configure subnet to associate either IPv4 or IPv6 public address on ec2 creation, but not both - for this you should set true to either one:
     * `MapPublicIpOnLaunch` - associate public IPv4 with newly created ec2
     * `AssignIpv6AddressOnCreation` - associate IPv6 (it can be only public) with newly created ec2.
 If true you must also specify `Ipv6CidrBlock`
 * RT (Route table) - set of rules (routes) to determine where network traffic from your VPC is directed.
 Single RT can be associated with multiple subnets, but single subnet can be associated to one RT only.
 When you create vpc, default RT is created and all subnets by default assigned to this RT, yet if you go to this RT you will see that subnets are not explicitly associated with it.
 That is because this RT - is default.
 If you create new RT and associate subnet with it, or implicitly associate default RT with subnet, you will see that RT has this association.
 Every RT has routes with 2 fields (if you want to get to such destination go to this target).
 * IGW (Internet Gateway) - entry point between your VPC and Internet.
 It allows EC2 in VPC directly access Internet.
 You can use public IP or elastic IP(won't change after stop/start) to both communicate with Internet and receive requests from outside web-servers.
 * NAT Gateway - Network address resolution service in private subnet to access the Internet.
 Instances from private subnets use NAT gateway to access Internet.
 Nat allows outbound communication, but doesn't allows machines on the Internet to access instances inside VPC.
 Since Nat GateWay created per AZ for HA it's suggested to create it in every AZ where you have instances.
 In this case single AZ failure will not block internet access from other private networks.
 With IGW you have both outbound and inbound access, but with Nat - only outbound (your instance can access Internet, but is unaccessable from Internet).
 You can also use [rollback solution](https://aws.amazon.com/articles/high-availability-for-amazon-vpc-nat-instances-an-example), so in case not whole AZ, but only nat instance failed, script would switch traffic from this AZ to second AZ Nat instance
 Nat gateway/instance can't route traffic through: vpc peering, site-to-site vpn, DX, so it can't be used by resources on the other side of these connections.
 Moreover vpc peering can't use NAT instance/gateway, IGW or VPG.
-* Virtual private gateway - VPC+VPN
+* VPG (Virtual private gateway) - gateway to VPC, you create it and then attach to 1 vpc.
+You can enter your own ASN or use aws provided ASN.
+It's used by site-to-site vpn and directly by DX or DXG
 * Peering Connection - create private secure connection between 2 VPC
 * EIGW - egress(going out) only access from VPC to Internet over IPv6.
 Nat gateway doesn't support IPv6, so if you private ec2 need internet for IPv6 traffic you have to use EIGW.
 EIGW (Egress-only Internet Gateway - highly available/scalable outbound communication component for IPv6 traffic.
 Just like nat, there is no way to establish inbound connection from the internet.
 Note that nat is outbound only for IPv4, and EIGW is outbound only for IPv6.
 IPv6 are globally unique, and are therefore public by default.
 You also need to add route to EIGW from private subnet.
-Old terminology
+Old terminology:
 * VPC = VRF (virtual routing and forwarding)
 * Subnet = VLAN
 EC2-to-EC2 communication through public IP: